sarahhenderson/Crafty-Social-Buttons/src/README.txt

 = 1.4.3 =
 * Added WhatsApp share button (displays on mobile devices only)
-* Moved some of the less common settings to an advanced settings page, to make the common ones easier to work with
-* Added the ability to add custom css classes to the button group (useful if you want to use something like animate.css)
+* Can now add custom css classes to the button group (useful if you want to use something like animate.css)
 * Ability to choose which post types the sharing buttons get added to (including custom post types)

 = 1.4.2 =